-Rule 59A - On-farm sediment traps
+Rule 59A91 - On-farm sediment traps

-- (a) The construction, excavation, modification or maintenance of an on-farm sediment trap in, on, under or over the bed of any intermittent or ephemeral river and any associated bed disturbance, removal of aquatic weeds and plants and associated discharge resulting from carrying out the activity is a permitted activity provided the following conditions are met: - (i) general conditions (e), (f), (g), (h) and (i) set out in Rule 55A; and - the construction, excavation, modification or maintenance of the sediment trap is undertaken solely for sediment control purposes or maintaining the capacity and effective functioning of the sediment trap; and - (iii) the sediment trap is not within any mātaitai, nohoanga, or taiāpure; and - (iv) the sediment trap has: - (1) fencing to prevent stock access; and - (2) battered banks with a slope of not less than 1 vertical: 3 horizontal; and - (v) the construction, excavation, modification or maintenance of the sediment trap does not result in the destabilisation of any lawfully established structure; and - (vi) any build-up of sediment within the sediment trap which may adversely affect flood risk, drainage capacity, or bed or bank stability is removed as soon as practicable. - (b) The construction, excavation, modification or maintenance of an on-farm sediment trap in, on, under or over the bed of any intermittent or ephemeral river and any associated bed disturbance, removal of aquatic weeds and plants, and associated discharge resulting from carrying out the activity that is not permitted by Rule 59A(a) is a discretionary activity.
+- (a) The construction, excavation, modification or maintenance of an on-farm sediment trap in, on, under or over the bed of any intermittent or ephemeral river and any associated bed disturbance, removal of aquatic weeds and plants and associated discharge resulting from carrying out the activity is a permitted activity provided the following conditions are met: - (i) general conditions (e), (f), (g), (h) and (i) set out in Rule 55A; - (ii) the construction, excavation, modification or maintenance of the sediment trap is undertaken solely for sediment control purposes or maintaining the capacity and effective functioning of the sediment trap; - (iii) the sediment trap is not within any mātaitai, nohoanga, or taiāpure; - (iv) the sediment trap has: - (1) fencing to prevent stock access; and - (2) bank batter slope no less than 3 horizontal:1 vertical; and - (v) the construction, excavation, modification or maintenance of the sediment trap does not result in the destabilisation of any lawfully established structure; - (vi) any build-up of sediment within the sediment trap which may adversely affect flood risk, drainage capacity, or bed or bank stability is removed as soon as practicable. - (b) The construction, excavation, modification or maintenance of an on-farm sediment trap in, on, under or over the bed of any intermittent or ephemeral river and any associated bed disturbance, removal of aquatic weeds and plants, and associated discharge resulting from carrying out the activity that is not permitted by Rule 59A(a) is a discretionary activity.

-Rule 60 - Dams and weirs
+Rule 6092 - Dams and weirs

 - Note 1: The Building Act 2004 specifies obligations on the owner of a dam as defined in that Act regarding classification, certification and other matters of safety.
 Plan users should contact the Southland Regional Council to inquire about these requirements in each case. - Note 2: This rule manages dam and weir structures.
-Any associated take, diversion, use or discharge of water is covered by other rules. - Note 3: This rule does not apply to weirs constructed for erosion control purposes under Rule 61. - (a) The placement, erection or reconstruction of any dam or weir in, on or over the bed of any lake, river, modified watercourse and the associated damming of water (either inside or outside the bed), and any associated bed disturbance and discharge resulting from the carrying out of the activity, is a permitted activity provided the following conditions are met:
+Any associated take, diversion, use or discharge of water is covered by other rules. - Note 3: This rule does not apply to weirs constructed for erosion control purposes under Rule 61. - (a) The placement, erection or reconstruction of any dam or weir in, on or over the bed of a lake, river, modified watercourse and the associated damming of water (either inside or outside the bed), and any associated bed disturbance and discharge resulting from the carrying out of the activity, is a permitted activity provided the following conditions are met: - (ia) the general conditions set out in Rule 55A; - (i) if the maximum height of the dam or weir exceeds 4 metres or the impoundment volume exceeds 20,000 cubic metres of water or other fluid, a building consent is obtained for the dam or weir prior to its construction commencing; - (iii) the dam or weir is located below a catchment area of less than 500 hectares; and